Code-Institute-Submissions/CV-/README.md

 I used some bootstrap in the desgin to give it a more responsive design and layout.
 I then adopted these css inputs with my own colour and positioning using my css files.

+The design of the webiste is very clear.
+Everything is labeled correctly easy to see, and I believe that things pop off the page in a way that will draw your eye to certain parts of the documentation.

+I did many tests on this webiste, especially trying to break it and I contanstly used the python3 -m https.server port to view the code and how it was working.

 Overall I am very happy with the result of this website and cannot wait to develop this further.